msurquiola/GMPU_JHR/README.md

 **Do files**

-For the administrative data there are three dofiles:
+For the administrative data there are three Do files:
 - replication_data_1.do (Table 1 Panel A, Table 2 and Figure 2 in the paper)
 - replication_data_2.do (Tables 3, 4, 5, App.
 Table 2, App.
 Table 5 in the paper for the school level analysis)
 - replication_data_3.do (Tables 3, 4, 7, App.
 Table 3 in the paper for the track level analysis)